ForestOfLight/skyoobguide/docs/terms-and-methods.md

 ## Props

 A prop is any item that you can wear on your back, like an instrument or table.
 Props that players can sit and chat at are known as tables.
 Props that can be placed down in the world, like the shelf or fox are known as placeable props.
 You can see a list of props and their categorizations [here](https://sky-children-of-the-light.fandom.com/wiki/Props#Availability_Legend).
 In most cases, it won't matter if you use a spell or an owned prop to do a trick.
-However, keep in mind that you may place down both a spell prop and an owned prop at the same time.
+However, keep in mind that you may place down both a spell prop and an owned prop at the same time to have two props at once!

 ---

 ## Graphics and FPS

 In the settings menu ingame, there’s a battery icon.
 This sets not only your graphics quality but also many frames are shown per second (FPS).
 For normal devices graphics setting 0 (no lightning bolts) runs at 20fps, 1 and 3 run at 30fps, and 2 runs at 60fps.
 For older and low-end devices, graphics setting 0 runs at 20 fps, 1 and 2 run at 30fps, and 3 is inaccessible.
 Your fps are important for several reasons.
-First, you can only tap a button on screen during a frame, so decreasing your fps can make the difficult timing of some tricks easier. *Speculation, not supported by code research:* Second, your player's position is calculated for each frame, making some tricks speedier when you increasing your fps.
+First, you can only tap a button on screen during a frame, so decreasing your fps can make the difficult timing of some tricks easier. *Speculation, not supported by code research:* Second, your player's position is calculated for each frame, making some tricks speedier when you increase your fps.

 {: .highlight }
 > Watch the FPS counter in the top right of the screen: